 Where to Find Mountains Near San Antonio, Texas

 If mountains are what you are after, you will need to head west to Big Bend Country.
-You will find plenty of mountains south of New Mexico.
+You will find plenty of mountains in west Texas.
 In fact, San Antonio Mountain is among them.
 It rises 7,000 feet above sea level, but it’s 500 miles from San Antonio, Texas, where you will not find anything nearly that high.

 The Chisos Mountains are slightly closer to San Antonio.
 However, they are still about 450 miles west.
 Hiking and camping in those mountains is one of the most popular, and best things to do in Big Bend National Park.
 Big Bend is one of the most amazing places in our nation.
 It’s possible to hike to Emory Peak, which is nearly 8,000 feet high and provides a most spectacular view of the park.
 You will not find mountains like these in San Antonio, but we do love our hills!

 Highest Elevations in San Antonio, Texas